-Attending the funeral of your mother should be a straightforward case but if your mother was abusive, attending her funeral is debatable.
+Attending the funeral of a parent should be a straightforward case but if your parent was abusive, attending her funeral is debatable.

-It will definitely be hard for you to attend the funeral of your abusive mother if you still have the pain of the abuse.
+It will definitely be hard for you to attend the funeral of your abusive parent if you still have the pain of the abuse.

 It is even worse if you have stayed away from her for a long time.
 But remember that there are consequences of not attending her funeral.